Cruz-Lopez-Carlos-Antonio/Analytic_power_generation_cilindrical/docs/semianalytic.md

 ## The Fully Developed Assumption

-The mathematical reduction begins by assuming a hydrodynamically fully developed regime.[cite: 7] Under this assumption, the axial velocity profile remains constant along the longitudinal direction ($\partial V_Z/\partial Z=0$), which directly implies that the radial velocity component vanishes completely ($V_R=0$).[cite: 7]
+The mathematical reduction begins by assuming a hydrodynamically fully developed regime.
+Under this assumption, the axial velocity profile remains constant along the longitudinal direction ($\partial V_Z/\partial Z=0$), which directly implies that the radial velocity component vanishes completely ($V_R=0$).

 ## Reduced Equation System

-Applying the fully developed conditions, the original system can be reduced to a single Fredholm ordinary integro-differential equation for the function $F(R)$:[cite: 7]
+Applying the fully developed conditions, the original system can be reduced to a single Fredholm ordinary integro-differential equation for the function $F(R)$:

 <div style="background:#f7f7f7; padding:15px; border-left:4px solid #4a90e2; border-radius:6px; margin:20px 0;">
 $$